Policy

 - be agreed and signed by both the caregiver and rangatahi

-- be approved by a care manager in the Caregiver Recruitment and Support Team and recorded on CYRAS and CGIS
+- be approved by a service manager in Transition Support Services and recorded on CYRAS and CGIS

 - acknowledge that the arrangement is provided within the Entitlement to Remain or Return to Live with a Caregiver policy